 Allen Neighborhood Center offers outstanding opportunities for students to increase their knowledge of community organizing and the non-profit sector through a wide array of focus areas.

 All internships will work to increase knowledge of community resources, view social justice issues first-hand, and utilize communication skills with a diverse population.
 We are happy to offer credit/non-credit positions for student interns.

-- Youth Programs Internship for Spring 2017.
+- Youth Programs Internship for Summer 2017.
 Our Youth Programs are free and provide job and life skills, gardening and nutrition education.
-Take Root Garden Club (ages 5-10) is held Tuesday & Thursday, 4:30-5:30pm, and Youth Service Corps (ages 11-17) is held Monday & Wednesday 3:45-5:45pm.
+Take Root Garden Club (ages 5-10) is held Tuesday & Thursday, 10am-12pm, and Youth Service Corps (ages 11-17) is held Monday, Wednesday, Friday 10am-12pm, along with a farmers market shift on Wednesday from 2:30-7pm.
 For more information on this position, click here.